Kelvin-Ben/kelvin-benjamin/README.md

   $ cd kelvin-benjamin

-  npm install then npm ran to view the portfolio website.
+  npm install then npm start to view the portfolio website.

   ### Built With
   - JAVASCCRIPT